zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

 <img alt="../_images/screensharing_streams.png" src="https://web-cdn.agora.io/docs-files/en/screensharing_streams.png" style="width: 500px; "/>

-Agora recommends that you save the returned `uid` when each client joins the channel.
-When the `stream-added` event occurs, first check if the joined client is a local stream, if yes, do not subscribe to the client.
+Agora recommends that you save the returned `uid` when each client joins the channel and handle the subscription as follows:
+- For the video client, when the `stream-added` event occurs, first check if the joined `uid` belongs to a local stream.
+If yes, do not subscribe to the stream.
+- For the screen-sharing client, do not subscribe to any stream.

 ```javascript
 var localStreams = [];